magneticio/vamp-gateway-agent/README.md

 [HAProxy](http://www.haproxy.org/) is a tcp/http load balancer, the purpose of this agent is to:

-- read the HAProxy configuration from ZooKeeper and reloads the HAProxy on each configuration change with as close to zero client request interruption as possible.
+- read the HAProxy configuration from [ZooKeeper](https://zookeeper.apache.org/), [etcd](https://coreos.com/etcd/docs/latest/) or [Consul](https://consul.io/) and reloads the HAProxy on each configuration change with as close to zero client request interruption as possible.
 - read the logs from HAProxy over socket and push them to Logstash over UDP.
-- handle and recover from ZooKeeper and Logstash outages without interrupting the haproxy process and client requests.
+- handle and recover from ZooKeeper, etcd, Consul and Logstash outages without interrupting the haproxy process and client requests.

 ## Usage

 ```
-$ ./vamp-proxy-agent -h
+$ ./vamp-gateway-agent: -h

 Usage of ./vamp-gateway-agent:
+    -configurationPath string
+          HAProxy configuration path. (default "/vamp/gateways/haproxy/1.6")
     -debug
           Switches on extra log statements.
     -logo
           Show logo. (default true)
     -logstashHost string
-        Address of the remote Logstash instance (default "127.0.0.1")
+          Address of the Logstash instance (default "127.0.0.1")
     -logstashPort int
-        The UDP input port of the remote Logstash instance (default 10001)
+          The UDP input port of the Logstash instance (default 10001)
-  -zooKeeperPath string
+    -storeConnection string
-        ZooKeeper HAProxy configuration path. (default "/vamp/gateways/haproxy")
+          Key-value store connection string.
-  -zooKeeperServers string
+    -storeType string
-        ZooKeeper servers. (default "127.0.0.1:2181")
+          zookeeper, etcd or consul.
 ```

 Logstash example configuration: